Kentucky Museum - Side by Side Art Classes & Exhibit

 In Partnership with

-Side by Side, a statewide program, was created by VSA Kentucky in partnership with the Kentucky Museum.
+Side by Side, a statewide program, was created by Arts for All Kentucky in partnership with the Kentucky Museum.
 The premier exhibit was at the Kentucky Museum.
 It is designed to offer a creative outlet for students, reinforce inclusiveness and positive self-image, and highlight the importance of arts education in the development of our young people.
 Additionally students have the opportunity to work alongside a community professional artist and see their work exhibited at the Kentucky Museum.
-For more information about this program contact Lynne Ferguson, firstname.lastname@example.org, at 270-745-2594.
+To register a child or find out more about this program contact Lynne Ferguson, email@example.com, at 270-745-2594.

 For more information about this program or exhibit contact Lynne.Ferguson@wku.edu at 270-745-2594.